y2468101216/node-wiki-gitbook/BIBLIOGRAPHY.md

 * <a href="http://shop.oreilly.com/product/0636920015956.do">Node: Up and Running</a>, May
    2011, Tom Hughes-Croucher, Mike Wilson, O'Reilly Media

-* <a href="http://nodetuts.com/handson-nodejs-book.html">Hands-on Node.js</a>, The Node.js introduction and API reference, May 2011, Pedro Teixeira, LeanPub
+* <a href="http://www.goodreads.com/book/show/12397071-hands-on-node-js">Hands-on Node.js</a>, The Node.js introduction and API reference, May 2011, Pedro Teixeira, LeanPub

-* <a href="The Node Beginner Book">The Node Beginner Book</a>, Manuel Kiessling
+* <a href="http://www.nodebeginner.org/">The Node Beginner Book</a>, Manuel Kiessling

 * <a href="http://visionmedia.github.com/masteringnode/">Mastering Node.js</a>,visionmedia